ThorstenHeck/opnsense/readme.md

     export OPNSENSE_USER_PASSWORD=<SECRET>
     export OPNSENSE_ROOT_PASSWORD=<SECRET>

-Or edit the secret.env file and execute:

-    source secret.env

-If all environment vars are set up properly run:
+You can also edit the secret.env file with the "-c" parameter the script picks up the content of the file.

     bash hetzner_setup.sh

+Or with a proper configured secret.env file:

+    bash hetzner_setup.sh -c

 The default working directory is the home directory and the script will setup a SSH-Key Pair under $HOME/.ssh.